roca77/academic-kickstart/content/home/experience.md

   date_start = "2015-03-01"
   date_end = "2018-03-19"
   description = """
-  - Recommends changes to existing business processes in order to realize (quantifiable) efficiency.
+  - Recommended changes to existing business processes in order to realize (quantifiable) efficiency.
-  - Uses standard measurements or methodologies in order to quantify recommendations.
+  - Used standard measurements or methodologies in order to quantify recommendations.
-  - Identifies opportunities that will increase productivity, improve KPIs, reduce operation cost, errors and processing time, and eliminate activities that add no value
+  - Identified opportunities that will increase productivity, improve KPIs, reduce operation cost, errors and processing time, and eliminated activities that add no value
-  - Participates in the elaboration of various large-scale projects and mandates that may have a significant impact on profitability and efficiency.
+  - Participated in the elaboration of various large-scale projects and mandates that may have a significant impact on profitability and efficiency.
-  - Designs, develops, elaborates and produces various Internal Communications
+  - Designed, developed, elaborated and produced various Internal Communications
   """

 +++